vessi/erlcourses/lecture_09.md

 * _Test Driven Development_ - methodology of development based on writing tests (as a future code specification) before your source code.
 Helps developer to avoid hyper-complication and ease refactoring.
 * _Mock object_ - fake object that behaves like real (maybe still not implemented or not available) object.
 * _Test case_ - single test that detects that something atomic works as expected.
 Test can only *pass* or *fail*.
 * _Test suite_ - collection of test cases joined together by specific target (e.g. single function or module).
-May be composed by other test suites.
+May be composed of other test suites.
 ---
 # EUnit
 ## Adding EUnit to your module